 Hold on – Let me descend from my proverbial soap box before I fall off and hurt myself!

-We have SO much to say about life, the economy, the government, our next door neighbor, our bosses, our circumstance.
-We’re not living in the easiest of times (hey, I’d take today over 600 years ago’s no flushing toilets situation) and yes, there are many reasons why it’s easier to feel more negative than positive.
+We have SO much to say about life, the economy, the government, our next door neighbor, our bosses, and the beat goes on.
+We’re not living in the easiest of times (although, hey, I’d take today over 600 years ago’s wiping your bum with a banana leaf situation) and yes, there are many reasons why it’s easier to feel more negative than positive.
 But my question to you is: but did it kill you?

 Chances are, it did not kill you.
 (My reasoning is that you’re still alive right now, so I’m pretty sure that I’m right about this one.)
 And if it did, in fact, NOT kill you, what’s the point in moaning about it?
 You’re alive!
 You still have air in your lungs and purpose running through your veins!
 That should be motivation enough to be the best you can be.

-I also try to NOT vent on social media.
-Social media has wonderful perks but, when used incorrectly, it can be such an easy way to spread hatred, lies and negativity.
-Not a good look.
-I mean, what good will negative word vomit do to the situation?
-Life and death is in the power of the tongue – the Bible says so in Prov 18:21.
+I guess what I’m trying to say is that life and death is in the power of the tongue – the Bible says so in Prov 18:21.
 This means that you have the power to create with your own mouth!
-You can choose whether you want to speak blessing or curses over others – which may seem a bit “Liewe Heksie”, but by that I am referring to speaking positivity vs speaking negativity… speaking life verses speaking death!
+You can choose whether you want to speak blessing or curses – which may seem a bit “Liewe Heksie”, but by that I am referring to speaking positivity vs speaking negativity… speaking life verses speaking death!

 Not sure whether you can pull this whole “speaking life” thing off?
 Well, here are a few filters you can use, before letting your words misrepresent you.